DNS Security Overview

 A DNS zone is a domain that a party is responsible for maintaining, minus any subdomains the party delegated control of to another party.
 The responsible party uses that zone to maintain the resource records for that domain.
 Resource records map information to common names.
-The server where the party edits the resource records is typically called the primary name server or master name server.
-Because a single server isn’t enough for a robust solution, additional name servers can also be authoritative for a zone by getting a copy of the zone data from the primary or master name server through a process called a zone transfer.
-These additional servers are called secondary name servers or slave name servers.
+The server where the party edits the resource records is typically called the primary name server.
+Because a single server isn’t enough for a robust solution, additional name servers can also be authoritative for a zone by getting a copy of the zone data from the primary server through a process called a zone transfer.
+These additional servers are called secondary name servers.

-The terms master and primary are interchangeable.
 The data on the primary server is the only version that a person should ever edit.
-Similarly, the terms secondary and slave (an unfortunate old term) are also interchangeable.
 The secondary server receives information only as a copy of the data on the primary server.
 Nobody should ever edit the data directly on the secondary server.

 Figure 1-3: Primary and secondary name servers store the resource records for a domain.